Safe Foreign Real Estate Investment:

-The Story Nobody Tells You
+The Story No One Tells You

 The problem wasn't Georgia.
 The problem wasn't the market.
 The problem was he didn't know what a proper deal looks like from the inside.